FlowFuse/website/src/blog/2024/10/dashboard-new-group-type-app-icon-and-charts.md

 ![Screenshot showing the customizable app icon in browser and as a PWA](./images/app-icon-installation.png){data-zoomable style="max-width: 400px; margin: auto;"}
 _Screenshot showing the customizable app icon in browser and as a PWA_

 You can configure the icon by navigating to the base UI settings (ui-base) and providing an icon URL.

-[App Icon Documentation](https://dashboard.flowfuse.com/nodes/config/ui-base.html#application-icon)
+You can read more about how to use this feature in the [App Icon Documentation](https://dashboard.flowfuse.com/nodes/config/ui-base.html#application-icon)

-## Groups as Dialogs
+## Building Dialogs

-Organizing data on dashboards has become more efficient with the new "Groups as Dialogs" feature.
-You can now display specific groups in dialog windows that can be controlled (open/close) via the Control node.
+Organizing data on dashboards has become more efficient with the new "Dialog/Modal" feature.
+Groups in Dashboard now have a new ["Type"](https://dashboard.flowfuse.com/nodes/config/ui-group.html#type) property, so they can be rendered inline as before, or instead rendered as a Dialog.
+The display of the dialog groups can be controlled (opened/closed) via the [Control](https://dashboard.flowfuse.com/nodes/widgets/ui-control.html#show-hide) node.

 This removes the need for building custom modals and dialogs in a Template node, and makes the entire experience of building your dialogs low-code.

 ![Screenshot showing groups rendered as dialogs in the dashboard](./images/ui-group-type-dialog.png){data-zoomable}
 _Screenshot showing groups rendered as dialogs in the dashboard_

 By utilizing groups as dialogs, users can maintain a clean dashboard while still having quick access to detailed data when required.

-[UI Group Type Documentation](https://dashboard.flowfuse.com/nodes/config/ui-group.html#type)
+You can read more about the new property, and see an example flow in the [UI Group Documentation](https://dashboard.flowfuse.com/nodes/config/ui-group.html#type)

 ## What else is new?